visgl/luma.gl/docs/api-reference/core/luma.md

 This becomes a problem when using luma.gl with a WebGL library that always creates WebGL1 contexts (such as Mapbox GL JS v1).
 Calling `luma.enforceWebGL2()` before initializing the external library makes that library create a WebGL2 context, that luma.gl can then attach a Device to.

+Note that the `webgl2Adapter` must either be pre-registered or supplied to the `luma.enforceWebGL2()` call.

 :::caution
 Since WebGL2 is a essentially a superset of WebGL1, a library written for WebGL 1 will often still work with a WebGL 2 context.
 However there may be issues if the external library relies on WebGL1 extensions that are not available in WebGL2.
 To make a WebGL 2 context support WebGL1-only extensions, those extensions would also need to be emulated on top of the WebGL 2 API, and this is not currently done.